 What NOT to Feed Turkey Poults

 As always, there are a few items to keep in mind to NOT feed your young turkeys.
 Here’s the list and why they shouldn’t be fed:

 - Oyster shells and other forms of calcium.
-Calcium at high levels are toxic to poults and can cause liver, bone and kidney problems (and even death!)
+Calcium at high levels is toxic to poults and can cause liver, bone, and kidney problems (and even death!)

 - Chicken layer pellets and breeder mash.
 Calcium levels are too high.
-See notes above.
+See the notes above.

 - Avocados, potato peels, rhubarb leaves.
 These items are toxic or can be toxic with too much consumption.

 - Scratch.
 Don’t feed scratch before 8 weeks of age and again, in limited amounts.

 Be mindful of what you put in the brooder with your turkey poults.
 You don’t want to end up with sick or dead chicks just because of a lapse of memory.